saharkhaled89/Learning-Journal/read05.md

 ##### **understanding Color**

-Every color on a computer screen is created by mixing amounts of red, green, and blue.
-To find the color you want, you can use a color picker.
+**Every color on a computer screen is created by mixing amounts of red, green, and blue.
+To find the color you want, you can use a color picker**

 .
 Color not only brings your site to life, but also helpsconvey the mood and evokes reactions.
 .
 There are three ways to specify colors in CSS: RGB values, hex codes, and color names.